Dynamic effective mass of granular media and the attenuation of structure-borne sound: Effective Macroscopic Properties

 In one case shown in Figure \ref{depthdep} we first filled the cup by the vibration measurement and then lightly tapped the side of the cup.
 This caused the grains to pack less tightly and move the main resonance to a much lower frequency, and thus a much lower apparent sound speed.

 Also in Figure \ref{depthdep} we show our results for the effective sound speed in cavities of differing diameters, D, filled to a common depth.
-These data provide evidence of a dynamic Janssen effect in the sense that the side walls support some fraction of the effective mass.
+These data provide evidence of a kind of dynamic Janssen effect in the sense that the side walls support some fraction of the differential force as an effect of the oscillation.
+In order not to confuse the issue with the dynamic Janssen effect reported previously for that observed in cavities whose walls move at a constant speed \cite{bertho}, we will refer to the effect in the present paper as the acoustic Janssen effect.
 If the side walls did not support the effective mass one would expect the effective sound speed to be independent of cavity diameter.
 We return to this point in our discussions of numerical simulations, below.
 Suffice it to say that the results of Figure \ref{depthdep} rule out the strict applicability of an interpretation of the main resonance peak based on Eq. \rf{fluid1}, Model I: The sound speed is a function of depth and the material has a shear rigidity.
-Notwithstanding, a sound speed in the range 100-300 m/s implies the elastic moduli are in the range $K \sim 1-9 \times 10^7$ Pa, which is orders of magnitude smaller than the elastic constants of steel.
-The presence of the granular media in the cavity of the resonance bar contributes negligibly to the stiffening of that bar, as we have assumed.
+This observation, a sound speed in the range 100-300 $(m\cdot s^{-2})$, implies the elastic moduli are in the range $K \sim 1-9 \times 10^7$ (Pa), which is orders of magnitude smaller than the elastic constants of steel.
+Therefore, the presence of the granular media in the cavity of the resonance bar contributes negligibly to the stiffening of that bar, as we have assumed.